 Why Disavow Links?

 The only Google-prescribed use case for link disavowal is to address penalties levied against your web property.
-If you receive a message from Google in your Webmaster Tools about “unnatural links”, you are being penalized whether you are knowingly complicit or not.
+If you receive a message from Google about “unnatural links”, you are being penalized whether you are knowingly complicit or not.